 Take a moment to pause, to breathe, and to exhale.
-As we embrace stillness and head into a new day, set your intention for self-care, connection, and inquiry.
+As we let go and head into a new day, set your intention for gratitude, self-care, connection, and inquiry.

 Each of us is born with a unique gift—and a sacred duty to fulfill its promise.
 Do you have a clear sense of your purpose in life?
 I’m asking all my friends this question these days.
 I guess I’m preoccupied with it because I’m going through a phase—at midlife—of wondering about my own life.
 You’d […]